 Post Judgment Negotiations In Alberta: Calgary LawyersJeff Kahane2019-12-21T14:56:10+00:00

-Post judgment negotiations are often needed.
+Post judgment negotiations often lead to a defendant paying the successful plaintiff after the court’s judgment.
+The reason is that not all defendants pay right away.
 Once you have a judgment from any level of Alberta court you need to collect the amount of the award.
 Many judgment debtors, specifically unsecured lending, do not have the funds to make payment on a court judgment.
 Therefore payment may not be immediately forthcoming.
 The Alberta lawyers at Kahane law office can help with these matters.

 Time to Pay Negotiations

 Judgment debtors may be willing to pay the judgment as allotted by the court.
 Many times, they may not have the assets to pay the judgment right away.
 In that case, they may need time.
 Our firm can negotiate with them to set up a payment plan.
 A payment plan is preferable to other available collections such as garnishment or seizure as it is less expensive, and often more timely.

 Many clients ask about the logic of negotiating a smaller payment amount when they have a judgment for a full amount.
 Primarily, this is done to ensure prompt payment and it will reduce the expense of collections.
 There are also limitations on seizure, garnishment and other enforcement mechanisms that protect some assets of the judgment debtor.
 Finally, there is the issue of bankruptcy.
 In many cases, a judgment debtor’s obligation to pay a judgment is wiped out through a bankruptcy.
 If a judgment debtor enters bankruptcy, it is likely that the actual amount collected will be greatly reduced.